-IDC's Wireless Network Infrastructure service analyzes emerging opportunities and threats facing network equipment vendors selling to service providers offering mobile and wireless services, with specific focus on macro- and microcellular technologies and next-generation offload strategies.
-The service focuses on infrastructure products and solutions that support current- and next-generation wireless voice, data, and multimedia services in wide area network environments.
+IDC's Wireless Network Infrastructure service analyzes emerging opportunities and threats facing network equipment vendors selling to service providers offering mobile and wireless services, with a specific focus on macro- and microcellular technologies and next-generation offload strategies.
+The service focuses on infrastructure products and solutions that support current and next-generation wireless voice, data, and multimedia services in wide area network environments.
 This includes core network products for NGN architectures as well as wireless transport network technologies for backhaul.
-Research includes quantitative and qualitative market assessments as well as forecasts of market trends, technology requirements, and deployment strategies.

 - Network-sharing trends and opportunities